A non-abelian conjecture of Tate-Shafarevich type for hyperbolic curves: Introduction

+This is actually an algebraic map of finite-type affine $\Qp$-schemes; its target is in fact isomorphic to affine space.
+Let $\Ll(n)$ denote the ideal defining its scheme-theoretic image.
+As explained in \cite{kimii}, as soon as $\Ll(n) \neq 0$, $\Xx(\Zp)_n$ becomes finite.
+Moreover, several well known motivic conjectures (Fontaine-Mazur-Jannsen, Bloch-Kato) imply that for $n$ large,

-and, in fact, the larger ideal contains elements that are algebraically independent of the elements in $j^*\cL(n)$.
-So something in the common zero set for all $n$ should be there for a good reason, hopefully, that of being a global point.
-Somewhat unfortunately, this vague expectation is all that can be offered at present as theoretical basis for the conjecture.
+and, in fact, the larger ideal contains elements that are algebraically independent of the elements in $j^*\Ll(n)$.\footnote{Technically speaking, the pullback $j_p^*$ appearing here may be thought of as a pullback of locally analytic functions on associated $p$-adic analytic spaces.} So a point in the common zero set for all $n$ should be there for a good reason; our conjecture expresses the belief that such a point must belong to $\Xx(\ZZ)$.

-Incidentally, we remark that the said implication of motivic conjectures, in particular, $\cL(n)\neq 0$ for $n>>0$, has been proved in a range of cases, including $\P^1\setminus \{0,1,\infty\}$, CM elliptic curves minus their origins, and curves of higher genus whose Jacobians have CM \cite{CK, kim1, kim4} .

-To give some flavour of the way the general strategy might work, we state here without detail a few simple results indicating computablity.